dswatson/foundations_of_sds/Week_02.md

 The world is governed by immutable laws.
 With enough information about the initial conditions, nothing is unpredictable and every outcome is necessary.
 Discuss.

 Probabilities are just statements of subjective ignorance.
-When I say there's a 50% chance it will rain tomorrow, I simply mean that for all I know, it's as likely as not that it will rain tomorrow.
+When I say there's a 50% chance it will rain tomorrow, I simply mean that, for all I know, it's as likely as not that it will rain tomorrow.
 Discuss.

 Observational data is never sufficient to infer a causal relationship between two variables.
 Discuss.